6 Internal User Adoption Strategies for Your MarTech Stack

 6. Communicate insights and wins across the organization

 Last but possibly the best way to drive adoption of a new technology is to share insights, data, and—most importantly—wins across your organization.
 The more practical use cases you can display that demonstrate impact, show progress against goals, and display ROI, the more engagement you’ll have from team members eager to leverage the platform for their own benefit.

-Work with your marketing team to create and distribute regular communications (company-wide emails, newsletters, etc.), automatically schedule and send exported PDF reports to decision-makers without leaving Conductor, or draft your own personal emails sharing screenshots and stats that tell a compelling story.
+Work with your marketing team to create and distribute regular communications (company-wide emails, newsletters, etc.), to decision-makers without leaving Conductor, or draft your own personal emails sharing screenshots and stats that tell a compelling story.
 All of these are effective ways to get your users' eyes (and interest) on the organic channel and increase platform adoption.